• Menu

 What to ask your barber

-The classic fade has an undefined starting point for the longer part, usually somewhere around the temporal lobes and it’s very similar to a buzz cut.
+The classic fade has an undefined starting point for the longer part, usually somewhere around the temporal lobes and it’s very similar to a buzz cut hairstyle.

 Source